lansolo99/lansolo.dev/content/posts/the-giskard-hub.md

 <!--recheck the current project, but I think it's not worth going into details: /Users/stephane/Documents/stephane/DEV/giskard/csm-assistant-->

-## Others giskard releases (Guardrails, OSS, Phare)
+## Others Giskard products (Guardrails, OSS, Phare)

-The Hub doesn't exist in isolation — it's part of a broader ecosystem for responsible AI, aligned with the reseach philosophy behind the company's core value.
+The Hub doesn't exist in isolation — it's part of a broader ecosystem for responsible AI, aligned with the research philosophy behind the company's core value.

 ### OSS (open-source library)